SukkoPera/sdbox/README.md

 - Use 0805 resistors
 - Use SOT-23 BJTs
 - Remove the overcomplicated (IMHO) power circuit, the USB connector on the Nano is enough for me (See below)
-- Lose compatibility with all the existing 3D-printable enclosures
+- Lose compatibility with all existing 3D-printable enclosures

 Isn't Open Hardware great?